Mehrpouya/mehrpouya.github.io/_posts/2015-05-27-remotest-light-buld-in-UK.md

 ##Open source code and documentation:
 I will publish the Phillips python code on the [Power of Knoydart website][githubknoydart] in the next couple of days.
-Here's how to do it yourlself:
+Here's how to do it yourself:

 ##Here's how we hacked the Phillips light:
 Get yourself a: